Kraisie/MessageWatcher/README.md

 }
 ```

+Your IDE or the compiler should notify you about the methods you need to implement for a command to function.

+### Adding event listeners

-The same applies for event listeners although they do not need a name and thus no value:
+Event listeners do not need a name and thus no special value.
+Just annotate the listener class as a service and make
+sure it extends the `ListenerAdapter`.
+Override at least one of the `ListenerAdapter` methods so your event listener
+actually does something.

 ```java